pycom/pycom-documentation/chapter/datasheets/boards/deepsleep/api.md

 This chapter describes the library which controls the Deep Sleep Shield.
 This includes the controls for external interrupts and timer setup of the deep sleep functionality.

-To use this library, please upload the associated [Deep Sleep Library](https://github.com/pycom/pycom-libraries/tree/master/deepsleep) to ``/lib`` on the target Pycom Device.
+To use this library, please upload the associated [Deep Sleep Library](https://github.com/pycom/pycom-libraries/tree/master/deepsleep) to `/lib` on the target Pycom device.

 ### Quick Example